Canning Beef can be easy and even fun!

 - Smell the meat.
 It should smell like meat and not spoiled.

 - Again, visually examine the contents.
 White fat is normal.
 Mold or mildew means spoilage.
 DO NOT EAT.

 Two quick and easy Canned Beef Recipe

 One of my favorite ways to serve canned beef to my children is simply heating it up and serving it over fresh, homemade bread.
-Think open face sandwich.
+Think open-face sandwich.
 Honestly, you do not even need to season the beef because it has an excellent flavor right out of the jar.
-I serve it with a side of freshly steamed, in season vegetable from the garden.
+I serve it with a side of freshly steamed, in-season vegetables from the garden.
 Easy, frugal, healthy, and fresh!